Skip to content

 We could have built something faster.
 We could have printed thousands of generic books in advance, stamped a name onto a few pages, and shipped them next day.
 Plenty of companies do that.

 We did not, for two reasons.
-The first is sustainability: a print-on-demand model means we never produce a book that nobody asked for.
+The first is sustainability: a made-to-order model means we never produce a book that nobody asked for.
 No warehouse stockpile, no leftovers heading to a recycling truck, no waste built into the system.
 The trees that became your book became a book that has a home.

 The wait is the gift